Easy Grilled Greek Zucchini

 - crumbled Feta Cheese

-For this recipe we brushed the recipe with olive oil, preferably Greek olive oil.
+For this recipe we brushed the zucchini with olive oil, preferably Greek olive oil.
 We sprinkled the zucchini with Greek Seasoning (affiliate link) before we grilled it.
 And when it was cooked, we arranged it on a plate and sprinkled with a generous amount of Feta cheese.

 How can you cook Grilled Greek Zucchini without an outdoor grill?